9 Combining Animations¶

 Select the Attributes Inspector for the particle file and change the following values:

-• Change Texture to dropshape to select a drop shaped image for the particle.
+to select a drop shaped image for the particle. - Change Emitter ▸ Birthrate to

-• Change Position Range ▸ X to 55 as a lower number reduces the size of the space where the emitter creates particles.
+as a lower number reduces the size of the space where the emitter creates particles. - Change Angle ▸ Start to

-• Change Angle ▸ Start to 270 to produce particles with a veritcal downward motion.
+to produce particles with a veritcal downward motion. - Change Speed ▸ Start to

-• Change Speed ▸ Start to 600 to speed up the particle motion.
+to speed up the particle motion.

 Your final particle will look like this:

 Click the circle next to Color Ramp.
 This selection will bring up a color picker.
 Select the second tab, which shows a slider option.
-Change the slider to RGB Sliders and change the Hex Value field in the bottom right to #1898FF.
+Change the slider to RGB Sliders and change the Hex Value field in the bottom right to #1898FF

 The particles take on a blue color that may be hard to see on the default black background.
 You can change the Custom color to white to help them stand out.